 Finally, Aden exhaled, sinking down onto the couch, his hand brushing against the silk fabric of her dress without recognition.
 He gave a tired chuckle to the empty room.

-The silence pressed back.
+The silence pressed back before the quiet sound of footsteps from the bedroom announced she was up.
 His brows knit, but his tone stayed casual, oblivious.

 "Don't tell me you waited up for me again," he said with a faint, guilty smile, leaning back into the cushions.
 She usually waited every night even if he told her not to.
-"You know how it gets… these cases don't sleep.
-Neither do I."
+"I keep telling you not to lose sleep over me, Jesus," he muttered.

 His hand drifted over the abandoned dress again.
 He frowned faintly, fingers lingering.

-"Planning to wear this tomorrow?" he asked the air, his voice soft, still unaware of the story written in every corner of the room.
+"Planning to wear this tomorrow?" he asked, his voice soft, still unaware of the story written in every corner of the room.